Search Integration And The Panl Response Object

 Notes: To render the text of the anchor tag, the encoded value will need to be URL decoded.
 In the panl-viewer.js file, additional processing is done thusly:

-The above line will replace the + character with spaces (which is not done with the javascript function decodeURL()) then any encoded + characters (i.e. %2B) are replaced with the + character.
+The above line will replace the + character with spaces (which is not done with the javascript function decodeURL()) then any encoded + characters (i.e. %2B) are replaced with the + character, along with colons and forward slashes.

 01